 - Death directly caused by the fall for from other complications.

 What is the Law for Michigan Slip and Fall Cases?

 Under Michigan law, the owner or possessor of property has a legal duty to make the premises reasonably safe for its guests and business invitees.

 The business or property owner can be held liable for recoverable damages if a person is injured due to a dangerous condition on the premises.

 In Michigan, the injury victim must prove several elements to win a slip and fall lawsuit.
 These cases, also known as premises liability, must prove that a defective or dangerous condition existed on the property or business location.
 It must be proven that the condition caused both the fall and the injuries suffered by the victim.

 What is Needed to Prove a Slip and Fall Lawsuit?

-To prove and win a slip and fall case, the laws in Michigan require that the injured person provide proof of these five things:
+To prove and win a slip and fall case, Michigan law requires the injured person provide proof of these five things:

 - The owner of the property knew or should have known of the condition before the fall.
-This can be proven by showing that there were previous complaints about the dangerous condition, by a history of previous falls at the same location, or by showing that the condition existed for such a length of time that it should have been known to the owner.
+This is proven by showing previous complaints about the dangerous condition, by a history of previous falls at the same location, or by showing the condition existed for such a length of time it should have been known to the owner.

 - The person was lawfully on the property either as a social guest or business invitee (not a trespasser).

 - The property owner was negligent in the maintenance of the property or failed to repair the condition.
-Evidence such as repair records, photographs, and video can be used to prove negligent maintenance and repairs on the property.
+Evidence such as repair records, photographs, and video are used to prove negligent maintenance and repairs on the property.

 - The person suffered an injury as a result of the dangerous condition.
 The injury must be caused by the fall or aggravated by the fall.
 Medical records and doctor’s testimony are used to prove the cause of the injury.

 Slip and Falls on Ice and Snow